 What is a CMMS?

 The core of a CMMS is its database.
-It has a data model that organizes information about the assets a maintenance organization is charged with maintaining, as well as the equipment, materials and other resources to do so.
+It has a data model that organizes information about the assets that a maintenance organization must maintain, including the equipment, materials and other resources to do so.

 How does a CMMS work?

-The information in a CMMS database supports various functions of the system, which enable the following capabilities:
+The information in a CMMS database supports various functions of the system, which enable several capabilities:

 • Manufacturer, model, serial number and equipment class and type